dmathieu/sabayon/README.md

 ## Creating and deploy the sabayon app

-In addition to configuring your application, you will also need to create a new Herkoku application which will run sabayon to create and update the certificates for your main application.
+In addition to configuring your application, you will also need to create a new Heroku application which will run sabayon to create and update the certificates for your main application.

 To easily create a new Heroku applicaiton with the sabayon code,